virtuaCode/valheim-mods/EquipWheel/README.md

 ## Overview

 This mod adds an user interface for equipping/using items in an easier and faster way.
 The menu will be visible by holding the 'G' key (can be changed).
-On gamepads it's the X button.
+On gamepads it's the X button by default.

+**New in version 1.3.0: Better binding for hotkeys** Hotkeys can now be key combos like 'SHIFT + 1'.
+Also the hotkey for gamepads can be changed in the config.

 **New in version 1.2.0: Item Type Matching Mode**
 When enabled, it scans the whole inventory for items of the specified types in the config and use them in the equip wheel.